 We are proud to be an active and valued member of the Newcastle region.
-We aim to build genuine, reliable relationships with our stakeholders to create positive outcomes – for our customers, our community and the environment.
+We strive to build genuine, reliable relationships with our stakeholders to create positive outcomes – for our customers, our community and the environment.

 Port Waratah actively seeks to understand the expectations of those in our surrounding communities so that we can meet their various interests and concerns.
 We understand the community’s expectations may extend beyond regulatory compliance and we work hard to continuously improve our operational, environmental and social performance.